tegorman13/Representation_Study/manuscript/output/manuscript_hugo.md

 As shown in <a href="#tbl-s1-reg" class="quarto-xref">Table 2</a>, the reference class coefficients are positive for both the Percentage (Estimate = 1.3, 95% CI: 0.01 to 2.66, pd = 0.98) and USD (Estimate = 2.8, 95% CI: 1.52 to 4.04, pd = 1.00) conditions, relative to the kWh baseline.
 This indicates that, compared to the kWh condition, participants in both the Percentage and USD conditions were more likely to produce plans that fell into higher error categories.
 Moreover, the odds ratios (see Table 3) suggest that the USD condition led to a notably higher likelihood of large errors compared to the kWh baseline (OR = 15.7), while the Percentage condition also demonstrated increased odds (OR = 3.7) but was somewhat less detrimental to accuracy than USD.
 These results align with our descriptive findings and further clarify that framing the target reductions in absolute kWh units may facilitate significantly more accurate planning.
 Posterior predictive checks showed that the ordinal model provided a reasonable fit to the observed data (see **?@fig-s1-ppd**).

+To further investigate individual factors that may influence planning accuracy, we examined the relationship between participants' energy literacy scores and their performance on the task.
+Energy literacy was assessed using an 8-item questionnaire adapted from (DeWaters & Powers, 2011), which covers topics such as energy units, appliance energy consumption, and sources of electricity.
+A Bayesian linear regression model was fit with log-transformed absolute error as the outcome variable and energy literacy score as the predictor, controlling for random effects of participant and state: log_abs_error ~ els + (1\|id) + (1\|state).
+Results indicated a significant negative relationship between energy literacy and log absolute error (Estimate = -2.35, 95% CI: -2.88 to -1.81), suggesting that participants with higher energy literacy scores tended to have smaller deviations from the target reduction goal, and thus more accurate plans overall (**?@fig-s1-els**).

 ## Experiment 1: Discussion

 Experiment 1 examined how different numerical representations of energy reduction goals influenced participants' planning accuracy.
 In line with our hypothesis that absolute units would yield better accuracy, the kWh condition supported significantly more precise energy reduction plans than did either the Percentage or USD conditions.
 Although the Percentage format was detrimental to accuracy relative to kWh, it was the USD condition that consistently produced the poorest outcomes, suggesting that monetary terms, while intuitive in everyday contexts, may not serve as effective reference classes for planning appliance-specific reductions in energy use.